 In 2014 we joined forces with IKEA to kickstart a mega project to prevent child labour in the cotton farming areas of Punjab, Haryana and Rajasthan

 During emergencies and disasters, we set up Child Friendly Spaces where affected children find a safe and conducive environment to overcome the trauma

-In 2014, we protected 1.65 lakh children from different forms of harm
+Last year (2016), we protected 2.4 lakh children from different forms of harm

 While we take being safe for granted, there are many, many children in India who need protection.

 You can keep children from harm and provide them a happy childhood.